Setting Up Payroll for Your Startup

 As companies get larger, obtain more hourly workers, and manage workers across multiple jurisdictions, they often seek SaaS providers that are more comprehensive, but also more expensive and often less nimble / scalable.

 One early decision you must make for your startup is whether or not to outsource your payroll, benefits and HR function to a Professional Employer Organization (PEO).
 When a startup wants to outsource everything: payroll, benefits, HR, compliance, etc., a PEO is a good option as they will handle everything.
 It’s particularly useful if there is no one on the founding team with financial, HR or operational experience.
-The two most popular PEOs for startups are TriNet and Justworks.
+One of the most popular PEOs for startups is TriNet.

 If you decide not to use a PEO, you are likely to pick between SaaS payroll providers that focus on startups.
 The review site G2 Crowd offers an overview of the SaaS payroll ecosystem as well as detailed user reviews.
 The three most popular providers for startups are Gusto, Rippling and Zenefits, and all are good options.